trinodb/trino/presto-docs/src/main/sphinx/sql/explain-analyze.rst

 along with the cost of each operation.

 The ``VERBOSE`` option will give more detailed information and low-level statistics;
-understanding these may require knowledge of Presto internals and implementation details.
+understanding these may require knowledge of Trino internals and implementation details.

 .. note::